Perris torture case: Chilling 911 call, disturbing details of abuse released

 They were arrested after their 17-year-old daughter climbed out of a window to escape the family's Perris home in January and called 911.
 The case has since drawn international attention.

-At Wednesday's court hearing, the chilling 911 call was played, and the name of the brave teen who dialed authorities was released for the first time.

-Jordan Turpin, who spelled out her last name incorrectly as "Turpen" on the call, was able to tell the 911 operator her zip code and said "I've never been out."
+At Wednesday's court hearing, the chilling 911 call was played.
+The teen, who spelled out her last name incorrectly as "Turpen" on the call, was able to tell the 911 operator her zip code and said "I've never been out."

 "My parents are abusive.
-They abuse us, and my two little sisters right now are chained up," Jordan said.
+They abuse us, and my two little sisters right now are chained up," she said.

+When asked by the dispatcher why her sisters were chained up, she said it was because one of her siblings told her mother she was "worse than the devil."

 "They don't let us move out.
 Some of us have asked for jobs, and they act like that will never happen," she said.

-When asked by the dispatcher if there's any medication in the house, Jordan responded "I don't know what medication is."
-When asked if they go to school, Jordan said "a fake school is set up.
+When asked by the dispatcher if there's any medication in the house, she responded "I don't know what medication is."
+When asked if they go to school, she said "a fake school is set up.
 I haven't finished first grade, and I'm 17."

 "I don't know much about my mother.
-She doesn't spend time with us, ever," Jordan added.
+She doesn't spend time with us, ever," she added.
 "They only chain us up if we do something we're not supposed to."

-"They woke up at night and started crying...I wanted to call you all so you can help my sisters," Jordan told the 911 dispatcher.
+"They woke up at night and started crying...I wanted to call you all so you can help my sisters," she told the 911 dispatcher.

 PHOTOS: Inside the Texas home where Perris siblings lived years ago